C0x41lch0x41/go/tools/stellar-sign/README.md

     i.
 Asks for your public key
     ii.
 Outputs if the transaction has a valid signature or not
  b.
 If in signature mode (default)
     i.
-Asks for your private seed or public key if -verify is used. ii.
+Asks for your private seed
+    ii.
 Outputs a new envelope with your signature added.

 ## Installing